JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/wendcomp.jpg)

+[This report](http://moderngov.southwark.gov.uk/documents/s56449/Report%20Major%20works%20status%20report%20incorporating%20Warm%20Dry%20and%20Safe.pdf) describes different funding for DHS works, including the 'GLA Backlog fund' and the [accompanying appendices](http://moderngov.southwark.gov.uk/documents/s56450/Appendices%201%20-%204%20Major%20works%20status%20report%20incorporating%20Warm%20Dry%20and%20Safe.pdf) show that the Four Squares estate (a High Investment Needs estate) was brought up to DHS for just £12m.
+Work out how much this is per unit and also show similar comparables.

+On the question of sources of funding, one could also include the Section 106 off-site pooled funding and that set aside for new Council homes.

 ## Environmental disbenefits
 Given Inspector Colley's comments on the environmental disbenefits and the fact that these were not explored in detail during the previous Inquiry, we should take the opportunity to explore them this time.
 We should cover a section on sunlight/daylight issues and also loss of public accessible open space.